audio-captioning/audio-captioning-papers/README.md

 The ordering is descending, having the newer papers first.

-If you know of an audio captioning paper that is not included in this list, please make an issue or a pull requrest and it will be included!
+If you know of an audio captioning paper that is not included in this list, please make an issue or a pull request and it will be included!

 Enjoy!